 Dubbed “The Lord High Executioner” by authorities.
 Fiore Buccieri was an evil loan shark, feared by several of his debtors.

 Debtors were so afraid of him that they chose to commit robbery to pay him.

 Frank Calabrese Sr.

-Gerry Lang as he was called was the boss of the Colombo family that ran loan shark, extortion and labor businesses.
+Gerry Lang was the boss of the Colombo family that ran a loan shark, extortion and labor businesses.